tlkh/ai-lab/INSTRUCTIONS.md

 # find out more @ getcuda.ml
 ```

+If you face problems, you may also view a [screen recording](https://www.youtube.com/watch?v=MW2AciaMGg4) of the installation process.
+The target machine in the recording is a remote instance running on Google Cloud.

 ### 0. Interactive shell

 You can use the container in interactive mode (command line interface).